 Nothing beats how easy it is to make this strawberry upside down cake.
 The cake comes together quickly and in two parts.

-- Mix the egg with half the sour cream and the vanilla and set aside.
+- Start the cake.
+Mix the egg with half the sour cream and the vanilla extract and set aside.

-- Mix the dry ingredients together, then add in the butter and mix until it resembled pea-sized crumbs.
+- Mix the dry ingredients together in a large bowl, then add in the butter and mix until it resembled pea-sized crumbs.

-- Add in the sour cream and mix.
+- Add in the remaining sour cream and mix.
 Then add in the egg mixture.

 I recommend cutting the strawberries in rounds.
 It makes it easier for the berries to evenly coat the bottom of your baking pan.
 You are free to cut them in any shape you like, however.

 If possible, I also like to leave the strawberries to sit in their mixture for about 15 minutes before you start making the cake batter.
-It will allow the juices to release more and you can coat your cake with that delicious syrup once you’ve flipped it out of the pan which will not only make it taste better, but it will also look prettier.
+It will allow the sweet strawberries to release more juices (macerate) and you can coat your cake with that delicious syrup once you’ve flipped it out of the pan which will not only make it taste better, but it will also look prettier.

-You don’t need to flip the cake immediately, if you don’t want to.
-You can also wait for the pan to cool longer if it makes it easier for you.
-Since we line the bottom of the pan with parchment paper, it makes flipping the cake easier if you do decide to wait.
+You don’t need to flip the cake immediately.
+You can also wait for the pan to cool longer if it makes it easier to flip.
+Since we line the bottom of the pan with parchment paper, it makes flipping the cake easier if you decide to wait.

-I recommend finishing the cake with a dollop of fresh whipped cream made with Domino® Confectioners Sugar.
+I recommend finishing the cake with a dollop of fresh whipped cream or a scoop of ice cream.

 Yes, you can use blueberries, raspberries, pitted cherries, and other similar fruits.